Home > Get Involved > School Programs > Day Classes > Year 12: Understanding Mutations using PCR

 *If you are expecting a small class, please get in touch with [email protected] to discuss school sharing opportunities!

-• Mutations are the ultimate source of variation introducing new alleles into a population: new alleles may be favourable or unfavourable to survival; gene pools are dynamic, with changes in allele frequency caused by a number of factors
+Mutations are the ultimate source of variation introducing new alleles into a population: new alleles may be favourable or unfavourable to survival

-• Developments in biotechnology, for example polymerase chain reaction (PCR), gel electrophoresis and DNA sequencing, have increased access to genetic information of species and provide evidence for evolution.
+Developments in biotechnology, for example polymerase chain reaction (PCR), gel electrophoresis and DNA sequencing, have increased access to genetic information of species and provide evidence for evolution (the process of obtaining a DNA sequence is not required).

-• Conduct investigations, safely, competently and methodically for valid and reliable collection of data
+Conduct investigations safely, competently and methodically for the collection of valid and reliable data

 Want to bring in a class?
 Check for dates in 2025